Police: Driver veered into highway work zone, killing 6

 Police said criminal charges are pending the outcome of the investigation and consultation with the Baltimore County State’s Attorney.

-The driver of the Volkswagen, Melachi Brown, 20, didn’t report any injuries.
+The driver of the Volkswagen didn’t report any injuries.
 He stopped his vehicle north of the scene, according to police.

 Police haven’t released the names of the six workers killed pending family notification.